Flaming Lips Art Gallery

 In case you’re unfamiliar with sticker art, it is a form of graffiti.
 It’s sometimes referred to as sticker bombing, and is a form of guerrilla art.
 Most of the stickers used are self-adhesive, but some are applied using a technique known as wheat-pasting.

 Two nights ago, I discovered a sticker bomb of the whimsical sharks.
-They’re on a rusted rain gutter in the back of The Womb, Wayne and Michelle Coyne’s art gallery of Flaming Lips fame.
+They’re on a rusted rain gutter in the back of The Womb, also known as the Flaming Lips Art Gallery, a la Wayne and Michelle Coyne.

 Each of the sharks seems to have a different personality.
 And, really, I’m only guessing that these are sharks.
 Anyone have a different opinion?